 - PhD in Co-supervision within IRIXYS (Cotutelle between the Uni Passau and INSA Lyon)

 - International Dual Degree PHD (COTUTELLE) at Campus France (Website)

 - International Dual Degree PHD (COTUTELLE) at Campus France (PDF)

 In the doctoral colloquium, you present the content of your dissertation in a 20-minute lecture followed by a discussion.
 For this purpose, at least one colloquium takes place each semester with several doctoral students of the faculty.
 To register for the doctoral colloquium, write to the Dean's Office or to Dr. Robert Offinger.

 At least 6 months before submission, similarities to other papers, possible focal points, problems and the current status of the paper should be addressed in discussion with the supervisor.

 As a doctoral candidate, you should discuss with your supervisor potential second reviewers for your thesis at the latest 6 months before submission.
-The second referee will be introduced by your doctoral supervisor and will be appointed by the (Standing) Doctoral Committee.
+The second referee will be introduced by your doctoral supervisor and will be appointed by the (Standing) Board of Examiners for Doctoral Awards.